 Anyway, on a couple of recent dog walks through the fields of the neighboring subdivision, I noticed some wild blackberry bushes growing.
 Not very big, but they were bearing fruit.
 The first time, I thought, "I should dig those up and plant them in my back yard."
 But I never got around to it.
 Then, the night before last, I went that way again and noticed that some sort of vehicle, probably the tractor nearby, had recently gone through that field and driven right over the plants!
 The vehicle had straddled the plants, so they survived, but I doubt they would have lived much longer.

-I hope I didn't kill these transplants by digging them up.
-They were going to die, anyway, when the developers tore up the land where they were, so I guess their only chance of survival was with me.
+I hope I didn't kill the plants by digging them up.
+They were going to die when the developers tore up the land where they were, anyway.
+I guess their only chance of survival was with me.
 I'm a blackberry bush hero!
-I don't see that being turned into a cartoon character, though. :) If I'm lucky, I'll have quite a few blackberries this year.
+I don't see that being turned into a cartoon character, though.
+If I'm lucky, I'll have quite a few blackberries this year.